EugeniaSilantjeva/nd00333-capstone/README.md

 C | 0.0001, 0.001, 0.01, 0.1, 1,10,100,1000
 max_iter | 100, 200, 300, 400, 500

-The primary mertic to optimise was the same as in the first experiment: Under the Curve Weighted.
+The primary metric to optimise was the same as in the first experiment: Under the Curve Weighted.

 ### Results